 "If Coach Sams had not been let go, would you be here today saying this is an ethical violation forcing you to do something you didn't want to do?"
 Susong replied, "Whether Coach Sams was let go or not, if it was done differently, and handled to where they came to us or said we know you have to fund this, and how are we going to do this together...it probably would have worked."
-Fugate, Hill, and Amber Rountree concurred they understood the frustration man could lead the way. over the way things were Susong and McKenry are handled, but stressed that still waiting for the check bound by the Board Code of would write when he met Ethics which is very narrow with the Bartlett, Lynn, and in scope.
-Fugate, who every once 2015. in a while speaks truth to power, said, "I don't think you're the only case that's ever happened to in the history of Knox County Schools building things, I think this may be the only case where it all blew up and the organization didn't continue to fundraise to make those who put their name on the dotted line whole again.
+Fugate, Hill, and Amber Rountree concurred they in scope.

+Fugate, who every once 2015.

+in a while speaks truth to power, said, "I don't think you're the only case that's ever happened to in the history of Knox County Schools building things, I think this may be the only case where it all blew up and the organization didn't continue to fundraise to make those who put their name on the dotted line whole again.
 It would be my hope that the Bearden family, with the Bearden Foundation and the Bearden PTA (etc.) could come together and help do this, because I do believe that the larger Bearden community benefits, like every school does, when these kinds of facilities are built."
 She made a motion to dismiss the ethics complaint because it does not meet the definition of an ethics violation based on Knox County BOE Policy B-220.
-All members voted ave.
+All members voted aye.
 Fugate reiterated, "I really, really hope we can get some folks together and get this paid off."
-Perhaps the Board chair-Booster officers on June 22, istration told the Booster Club they had to get a loan, and McKenry said no, but they were told it was OK to
+Perhaps the Board chairunderstood the frustration man could lead the way. over the way things were Susong and McKenry are handled, but stressed that still waiting for the check Dillingham, and McIntyre double-digit losses.
+Other B-220."
+He requested Terry Hill asked if admin- the ethics committee is Doug Harris promised he bound by the Board Code of would write when he met Ethics which is very narrow with the Bartlett, Lynn, and Booster officers on June 22,

+Network Technologies,

 Seymour 10922 Chapman Hwy.
+865-573-8785

-865-573-8785 CALL FOR STORE HOURS.
+CALL FOR STORE HOURS.